MMTS Students Win Awards

 Kadie Vanderman’s abstract entitled “Effects of Osteoarthritis on Meniscus Cell Response to Osteogenic Protein 1” was accepted for oral presentation at the Osteoarthritis Research Society International World Congress in Paris, France, April 2014.

-Saloomeh Mokhtari was recently awarded a 3rd place award for her poster presentation at the WFIRM Retreat.
-Her work was entitled "Origin and Characterization of CD166+Cells during Human Marrow Ontogeny".
+Saloomeh Mokhtari was recently awarded a 3rd place award for her poster presentation entitled "Origin and Characterization of CD166+Cells during Human Marrow Ontogeny" at the WFIRM Retreat.
 Saloomeh has also received a travel grant allowing her to attend and present her work at the International Symposium in Applied Bioimaging held in Porto, Portugal, October 2013.

 Recent presentations include Orthopedic Research Society (Meredith Greene), N.C.
 Terms (Abritee Dahl), Molecular Signaling Research Retreat (Meredith Greene and Abritee Dahl), American Thoracic Society International (Victor Ortega, MD), Society for Biomaterials (Bailey Fearing), and the Endocrine Society (Bryan Wilson).

 Eleven students (Abritee Dhal, Christ Stuart, Kadie Vanderman, Meredith Greene, Bryan Wilson, Dan Deegan, Saloomeh Mokhtari, Bailey Fearing, Victor Ortega, Jason Bonomo, Ryne DeBo) attended 34 national, international or regional meetings.